Alameda Little League Fall Ball: Frequently Asked Questions

 Q: When do I register?

-Q: When are the evaluations?
-Will there be a make-up tryout?
+Q: When are player evaluations?

 Q: My player will be going into Majors Division next season.
 Currently he/she is league age 11.